LilaKelland/LilaKelland/README.md

 - The UnBurnt repository contains the server/ API code in python.
 The docker scripts (to run python/ mongoDB on raspberry pi server), mongoDB schema setup and project UML diagram are also found here.
 - The other 2 repositories (UnBurntArduino and UnBurntXcode are more self explainitory containing the sensor schematic and Aruduino code and iOS code respectively)
 ### Papaoutai
 - An iOS app that tracks the time a partner spends (aka hides) in bathroom.
+(Started as a pandemic inside joke.)
 - Uses BLE from an Arduino Nano to connect to iphone in background mode, and track time within a preset proximity.
 - On BLE disconnection, the iOS app sends time data to mongoDB via Node.js/ Express framework.
 - Currently working on figuring out how to get mongoCharts onto the iphone to display usage stats.